PieterjanDeClippel/angular-monorepo-test/README.md

 This is a failed attempt of setting up an angular workspace as a monorepo, containing multiple libraries (-> packages) and a test application.

+## Goal

+The goal is to transform [this project](https://github.com/MintPlayer/mintplayer-ng-youtube-player) into a monorepo with 2 libraries:
+- 1 for the `YoutubeApiService`, which loads the youtube-iframe-api script in the DOM
+- 1 for the `YoutubePlayerComponent`

+Then I can create a `VideoPlayerComponent` using the `YoutubeApiService`, `DailymotionApiService` and `VimeoApiService`.

 ## Test

 To replicate the issue, run the following commands to clone and build the repository: